This translation is provided for informational purposes only. In case of inconsistencies, the original German Text is binding.

 You will find the current list in your PDS under the menu item “My Data/Profile”.
 As long as you do not participate in the marketplace, your profile is only stored in the PDS and can only be accessed and viewed by you.
 Your profile is only stored in the PDS and can only be accessed and viewed by you.
 You can add, change and delete all entries at any time.

-If you decide to participate in the marketplace by opting in, an encrypted copy of your profile will be created on the marketplace (marketplace profile) with only the data and information you have previously specified.
+If you decide to participate in the marketplace by opting in, an encrypted copy of your profile will be created on the marketplace (marketplace profile).
 You permit access to this marketplace profile defined by you by explicitly accepting a corresponding offer from a data requestor on the marketplace.
 Without the acceptance of an offer, nobody has access to your marketplace profile.
 You explicitly determine which data will be exchanged, with whom and under which conditions.

 The marketplace – By participating in the marketplace or accepting a deal published there, we will transmit the data requested in the deal to the respective data requestor on your behalf for the purposes and conditions defined there.
 With the conclusion of the respective data transfer agreement, you therefore authorize us to transmit the personal data released by you to the respective data requester accordingly.
 The BitsaboutMe marketplace rules also apply to participation in the marketplace.